+Long-Term Arithmetic Weighted Average

+Target Long-term Long-term

+Asset Expected Expected

-Asset Class (Strategy) Target Allocation Arithmetic Long-term Expected Rate of Return Weighted Average Long-term Expected Rate of Return
+Asset Class (Strategy) Allocation Rate of Return Rate of Return

-Public Equity 34.00% 5.61% 1.91%
+Public Equity 34.00% 4.65% 1.58%

-Fixed Income 15.00% 0.88% 0.13%
+Fixed Income 15.00% 0.46% 0.07%

-Credit Strategies 14.00% 5.13% 0.72%
+Credit Strategies 14.00% 5.38% 0.75%

-Real Assets 14.00% 5.27% 0.74%
+Real Assets 14.00% 5.01% 0.70%

-Private Equity 14.00% 8.77% 1.23%
+Private Equity 14.00% 8.34% 1.17%

-MAPS - Multi-Asset Public Strategies 6.00% 3.52% 0.21%
+MAPS - Multi-Asset Public Strategies 6.00% 3.04% 0.18%

-PIP - Private Investment Partnership 3.00% 6.29% 0.19%
+PIP - Private Investment Partnership 3.00% 6.49% 0.19%

-Total = 100.00% = 5.13%
+Total 100.00% = 4.64%

 Inflation 2.50%

-Exp ected arithmetic i nominal return 7.63%
+Ехр pected arithmetic i nominal return 7.14%

-^{} The above allocation provides a one-year return of 7.63%.
+^{} The above allocation provides a one-year return of 7.14%.
 However, one-year returns do not take into account the volatility present in each of the asset classes.
 In setting the long-term expected return for the system, stochastic projections are employed to model future returns under various economic conditions.
 The results provide a range of returns over various time periods that ultimately provide a median return of 7.11%, including expected inflation of 2.50%.
-The VRS Board elected a long-term rate of 6.75% which is roughly at the 40th percentile of expected long-term results of the VRS fund asset allocation.
+On October 10, 2019, the VRS Board elected a long-term rate of 6.75% which is roughly at the 40th percentile of expected long-term results of the VRS fund asset allocation.
+More recent capital market assumptions compiled for the FY2020 actuarial valuations provide a median return of 6.81%.

 The discount rate used to measure the total pension liability was 6.75%.
 The projection of cash flows used to determine the discount rate assumed that System member contributions will be made per the VRS Statutes and the employer contributions will be made in accordance with the VRS funding policy at rates equal to the difference between actuarially determined contribution rates adopted by the VRS Board of Trustees and the member rate.
 Consistent with the phased-in funding provided by the General Assembly for state and teacher employer contributions; the County and Component Unit School Board (nonprofessional) was also provided with an opportunity to use an alternative employer contribution rate.
-For the year ended June 30, 2019, the alternate rate was the employer contribution rate used in FY 2012 or 100% of the actuarially determined employer contribution rate from the June 30, 2017 actuarial valuations, whichever was greater.
-Through the fiscal year ended June 30, 2019, the rate contributed by the school division for the VRS Teacher Retirement Plan was subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly, which was 100% of the actuarially determined contribution rate.
-From July 1, 2019 on, participating employers and school divisions are assumed to continue to contribute 100% of the actuarially determined contribution rates.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
-Therefore, the long-term expected rate of return was applied to all periods of projected benefit payments to determine the total pension liability.
+For the year ended June 30, 2020, the alternate rate was the employer contribution rate used in FY 2012 or 100% of the actuarially determined employer contribution rate from the June 30, 2017 actuarial valuations, whichever was greater.